Taylor Swift postpones Rio de Janeiro show, citing record heat a day after fan dies during concert

 Justice Minister Flávio Dino said on X, formerly known as Twitter, that going forward in Brazil, “water bottles for personal use, in suitable material, will be allowed” at concerts and festivals and that show producers must provide free and easily accessible drinking water.

-Rio de Janeiro Mayor Eduardo Paes wrote on X that the “loss of a young woman’s life ... is unacceptable.”
+Rio de Janeiro Mayor Eduardo Paes wrote on X that the “loss of a young woman’s life ... is unacceptable” and demanded more brigades and ambulances at future shows.

-While authorities were investigating the circumstances of Benevides' death, Paes said the municipality would demand that the production company for Swift's Rio appearances create new water distribution points, provide for more brigades and ambulances, and move up the time concertgoers could enter the stadium by one hour.
+“We are on the train.
+And everyone is so disappointed,” said Hely Olivares, a 41 year-old Venezuelan who had traveled from Panama to see the artist.

-Before postponing Saturday's concert, Swift wrote on Instagram that she would not address the death from stage "because I feel overwhelmed by grief when I even try to talk about it.”
+Before postponing the concert, Swift wrote on Instagram that she would not address the death from stage "because I feel overwhelmed by grief when I even try to talk about it.”

 “I want to say now I feel this loss deeply and my broken heart goes out to her family and friends,” she said.